hdfgghfsgdshgf/hdfgghfsgdshgf/README.md

 - I'm usually off tab!
 But that doesn't mean I'm ignoring you aha

 ## OTHER 🩷

-I'm Canadian (EST) , please please *PLEEEASE* don't mistake me for an American or I'll shed a tear.
 I dabble in some fun things, such as;

       1. RP